watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 The following terms are used in this document as defined below:

 * SRv6 Service Function Node: An SR segment endpoint node that provides SRv6-aware network function as a service segment.
-* In-network SFC:

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Design Objectives
 ## Goals/Objectives
-SRv6 In-network SFC Architecture is designed to provide programmability of SRv6 native SFC for operators.
+SRv6 In-network SFC Architecture is designed to

+This architecture has two goals as follows:
+* Reducing latency and CAPEX (CAPital EXpenditure).
+* Providing programmability for SRv6 operators to deliver SFC and other network services.

+No longer depending on SFC Proxy for SR-Unaware Functions.
+Handle network functions in SRv6 segments, collecting network states, and applying Service Function Chains or TE Policies based on user demand.

 This programmability includes provisioning service function chains, managing SR Policy based on collected LinkState and network metrics, and traffic steering of each flow for applying SFC and SLA assurance.

 This architecture realizes the following advantages by using SRv6-aware network functions: